neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 ## Before We Get Started

-This tutorial roughly follows the same material as the first course of the NEO•ONE Courses: Tokens, ICOs and DApps, oh my!
-We'll focus on creating a token, but even if you have no plans to build a token, give this tutorial (or the course) a chance.
+This tutorial focuses on creating a token, but even if you have no plans to build a token, give this tutorial (or the course) a chance.
 The techniques you’ll learn in the tutorial are fundamental to building decentralized apps with NEO•ONE, and mastering it will give you a deep understanding of NEO•ONE.

 ::: warning